 Eaton and Gamston Woods

 Ash, oak and birch are the predominant trees, together with silver birch, field maple and overgrown hazel coppice.
 The woods are important for their ground flora with many species present including primrose, bluebell, wood anemone, herb paris, sanicle, wood avens, yellow archangel, sweet woodruff, and several species of orchid.
 At least 24 species of butterfly have been recorded including the impressive white admiral which is at the northern edge of its range and found only at this site in Nottinghamshire.
 The woods are also home to many woodland bird species.
-The best time to visit is from mid-April to the end of June.

 For some more pictures of the reserve please go to our flickr set

 The reserve is readily accessible with several footpaths in both woods.